fai1232002/Capstone5/README.md

 ### Project description
 This is a project to create a system for bookstore to view the book inventory and manage any inventory change as a book keeper.
-  - system using through console.
+  - system using via console view for interaction.
   - using SQL (sqlite3) to store all book detail.

 ### System function